wtsi-hgi/arvados-pipelines/cwl/README.md

 # CWL Workflow

-Workflow.cwl takes in a dict file as an input and outputs the correct number of split interval lists by running the convert and split scripts within a docker container.
+CWL workflow files for part of the pipeline

 ## Cloning

-Clone this with the included submodule:
+Clone this with the included submodule (to get the bedtools intersect CWL file):

 ```bash
 git clone --recursive https://github.com/wtsi-hgi/arvados-pipelines.git
 ```

-## Docker Requirement
+## Installation

 These workflows have a dependencies on docker containers.
 To install the docker containers run: